Plan for switching to electric vehicles and e-cycles

 Plan for efficient charging of electric vehicles

-EV ranges and charge times will continue to improve over time but you can check how to best make use of vehicle charging for your business.
+EV ranges and charge times will continue to improve over time.

 - the average length and frequency of trips